-But that simply isn’t true anymore.
+But that just isn’t true anymore.

-How can a bed-in-a-box be so Much Cheaper?
+How Can a Bed-in-a-Box Be so Much Cheaper?

-Beds-in-a-box are the perfect way to avoid an industry with a toxic reputation for hard sales and high prices.
+The bed-in-a-box is a perfect way to avoid an industry with a toxic reputation for hard sales and high prices.

 Salespeople often assume that customers will spend 20 percent more than their budget for the sake of a good deal.
 In an industry where sales staff pursue commissions, it’s no surprise then that ‘up-selling’ is part of the traditional mattress-buying experience.
 Online mattresses bypass the traditional toxic sales pitch.
 Today it’s easy and affordable to buy a high-quality mattress without ever talking to a commissioned salesperson.

 The process is simple.
 Research a mattress that suits your firmness preferences make an order online and receive it in three-to-ten days.
 Upon delivery, unbox the mattress, and watch it take shape a few minutes or hours after unboxing.
-Most beds-in-a-box reach full firmness after a couple of sleeps.
+Most beds-in-a-box reach full firmness after a couple nights of sleep.
 Some traditional mattress companies make a big deal out their white glove delivery and installation services.
 But setting up a bed-in-a-box is no more difficult than putting the groceries away.

-Simplicity and Service Are Key To Online Mattress Sales
+Simplicity and Service Are Key to Online Mattress Sales

-With its cost-savings and simplicity, it is no surprise that the bed-in-a-box mattress industry is causing brick-and-mortar stores to lose sleep.
+With its cost savings and simplicity, it is no surprise that the bed-in-a-box mattress industry is causing brick-and-mortar stores to lose sleep.

 Speaking to The Montreal Gazette, Stewart Schaefer, chief business development officer at Sleep Country, admitted the company has been compressing its mattresses for years.
 Schaefer revealed that Sleep Country decompresses many of its beds at its distribution centers before delivering them to the customer.